Search

 - Collections - Artifact

-- China Dinnerware Set, Painted by Helen Gardner between 1911 and 1912 - China painting was an important pastime for many American women.
+- China Soup Bowl and Saucer Set, Painted by L. Vance between 1911 and 1912 - China painting was an important pastime for many American women.
 They painted over the glaze of fired, undecorated pieces of white porcelain called "blanks."
-In preparation for her 1912 wedding to Leon Gardner, recent college graduate Helen Marie Eichele purchased a set of blank china and decorated it with the help of some friends.
+In preparation for her 1912 wedding to Leon Gardner, recent college graduate Helen Marie Eichele purchased and decorated a set of blank china.
+Friends helped paint some of the pieces, including this soup bowl and saucer set.

 - 1911-1912